The Set, the Crew, and Some Cast Members

 Now, not everybody who actually belonged there, as a bona fide current or former law student, was somebody you were happy to have running around unsupervised.
 No argument.
 Among a number of students that rubbed everybody the wrong way was one who favoured argyle sweaters, and once thought it amusing to stand on a chair, in what was perhaps an episode of alcohol-induced non-insane automatism, and repeatedly bellow suck me off.
 He was known to us, thence forward, as the “Duke of Argyle”.
 There was another guy who actually landed shifts as a bartender, whose tendency, when you asked him for a drink, was to feign an inability to hear you and say “What?
 What?”.
 More like “Wha?”, actually, with the final “t” being silent.
 He had these thin reedy appendages, a strangely distorted torso, and seemed more vegetable than animal, so we called him “the Plant”.
 There was one poor fellow dubbed “Rodent Man”, unfairly, it seems clear to me now.

 We were sometimes cruel but fair, sometimes simply cruel.
-Everybody that failed, for whatever reason, to pass muster, was gifted a derisive nickname, and being an otherwise innocuous classmate was no defence.
+Everybody that failed, for whatever reason, to pass muster was gifted a derisive nickname, and being an otherwise innocuous classmate was no defence.

 Mostly, though, the borderline mental cases who inspired the contemptuous “call signs” were outsiders.
 Not law students, and often not students at all, just people who stumbled in and generally made a bit of a mess.
 All too typical was this sloppy alcoholic we called “Laughing Boy”, we never knew his name, and I don’t think we ever figured out where he came from, he’d just walk in, somehow navigate down the narrow stairs to the basement without falling and breaking his neck, and bump into walls and pillars for a bit before somebody worked up the gumption to eject him.
 Before that, the only thing he seemed to want, besides booze, was for somebody to play some Lesley Gore on the stereo – he’d scream it out in the middle of a crowd, “Lesley Gore, Lesley Goooooooooooor!!”
-He’d be slumped in a chair looking at the floor, seeming puzzled, like he was a sloth who’d lately been having a nice nap way up above, but had woken up on the forest floor somehow, inert, lethargic, apparently near coma, and then he’d shout as loud as he could, “Lesley Gore!”.
+He’d be slumped in a chair looking at the floor, seeming puzzled, like he was a sloth who’d lately been having a nice nap way up above in the leafy canopy, but had woken up on the forest floor somehow, inert, lethargic, apparently near coma, until he’d shout as loud as he could, “Lesley Gore!”.

 “Hey, I just saw her upstairs” responded some joker one night.
 “I think you might still be able to catch her!”
 Well, Laughing Boy’s gears ground slowly, when they were grinding, so it took him a while to think over whether it was really likely that Ms. Gore might be upstairs right this minute, but he worked it out, and he wasn’t going for it.
 It was clear that being taunted this way made him sad, but what did we care?
 He was Laughing Boy.
 Fair game.
 Right?